homemenu/DataScienceProcess/PITCHME.md

 ### Data Analysis - 5-Number Summary

 The five-number summary of a feature tells us the minimum value, value at the 25% mark, value at the 50% mark, value at the 75% mark, and maximum value.
-The mean technically is not part of the five-number summary, but can be useful to know as well.
+The mean technically is not part of the five-number summary, but can be useful.

 ![Five-Number Summary](presentation/assets/image/FiveNumber.png)